library(tidyverse)Lab 1

 In this lab, you will practice adapting code from the lectures to work with a new dataset.
 You will:

-- Load and explore a new dataset
+- Load and explore new datasets

-- Create a bar chart by adapting code from Lesson 2.1
+- Create a bar chart by adapting code from Lesson 1.2

-- Create a histogram
+- Create a line chart

 - Write brief interpretations of your visualizations